Uncover the story of Penzance by walking its official trail, taking in the towns history and some of its most interesting landmarks.

 9. The Dolphin Tavern

 A history filled with salty sea dogs and shady characters has made the Dolphin one of Penzance’s most famous pubs.
 Dating to the 1500s, it was used as a recruitment base for sailors fighting the Spanish Armada, and is said to be where Sir Walter Raleigh first smoked tobacco on English soil.
+It was also used as a base by the infamous Judge Jeffries (the hanging judge of the 1600’s)

 Did you know?
 Before the sea wall was built, stormy weather often caused waves to crash against the pub, flooding its cellars with seawater.